TechGoku/beldex-app-js-desktop/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest an idea for MyMonero Desktop
+about: Suggest an idea for Beldex Desktop
 ---

 ### Describe your feature request